choulab/lab-website/content/handbook/_index.md

 * Submit your signed supervisor-student agreement [form](/https://ibbme.utoronto.ca/wp-content/uploads/2019/07/2019-20-supervisor-student-agreement-form-Updated.pdf) to Leo
 * Read this handbook and submit your signed lab [agreement form](/) to Leo
 * Obtain your T-Card (if you're not a current UofT student)
-* Sign up for and go through lab safety training<br><br>
+* Sign up for and complete lab safety training<br><br>

 ## Quick links

 To get the most out of this handbook, start by reviewing a few introductory topics:

-[Lab policies](/handbook/p01-general/) - general rules about lab schedules, hours & location, graduation requirements, and authorship policies
+[Lab policies](/handbook/p01-general/) - general rules about lab hours & location, graduation requirements, and authorship

 [Getting started](/handbook/h01-ordering) - instructions on how to get stuff done, e.g. ordering supplies, IT stuff, lab hacks